-Since this is an online course, office hours are flexible.
+My office hours are from 12:00-2:00 pm Monday through Thursday.
+But since this is an online course, office hours are flexible.

 If you need to reach me, send me a note through Canvas and respond within 24 hours usually, 48 hours on a weekend.